The Recipe for Moroccan Tea

 - Add the fresh mint leaves.

-- Pour the tea into a glass and then pour it back into the teapot to harmonize the infusion.
+- Pour the tea into a glass then pour it back into the teapot to harmonize the infusion.

 Summary